-Very reminiscent of Jim Jarmusch’s ‘Only Lovers Left Alive’ (2013) the film follows two tortured souls that have a fleeting chance of finding solace with each other.
+Very reminiscent of Jim Jarmusch’s ‘Only Lovers Left Alive’ (2013), this film follows two tortured souls that have a fleeting chance of finding solace in each other.
 The vulnerability of a veiled girl walking home alone is turned on its head.
-She is a sort of vigilante vampire—stalking and doling out revenge to the towns most depraved men, especially those who are mean to women.
-It is a path-breaking debut work from Iran—a vampire spaghetti western, shot in monochrome with a dazzling, colourful soundtrack.
+She is a sort of vigilante vampire, stalking and seeking revenge on the town’s most depraved men, especially those who are mean to women.
+It is a vampire spaghetti western, shot in monochrome with a dazzling, colourful soundtrack.
 The film is dreamy and meditative, filled with symbolism and emotion but is never too direct or in your face.

 Read More: Best Road Trip Movies of All Time